Vahliella

-Vahliella is a genus of nine species of lichenized fungi in the order Peltigerales.
-It is the only member of the Vahliellaceae, a family circumscribed in 2011 to contain this genus.
+Vahliella is a genus of nine species of lichen-forming fungi in the order Peltigerales.
+It is the only member of Vahliellaceae, a family circumscribed in 2010 to contain this genus.
 Vahliella was formerly placed in the family Pannariaceae until molecular phylogenetics showed that it did not belong there.
 Vahliella species are found in the Northern Hemisphere – mainly in North America, but also in Europe and India.

-Vahliella species somewhat resemble those of the genus Fuscopannaria – in which they were originally classified – but are distinguished from them by the layered apical amyloid sheets of the asci, the lack of lichen acids, and the absence of an epispore.
+Vahliella species somewhat resemble those of the genus Fuscopannaria – in which they were originally classified – but are distinguished from them by the layered apical amyloid sheets of the asci, the lack of lichen substances, and the absence of an epispore.

 Taxonomy

 Vahliella was circumscribed by Norwegian botanist Per Magnus Jørgensen in 2008.
 It was created to contain species formerly placed in the subgenus Micropannaria of Fuscopannaria, a genus erected by Jørgensen in 1994.
 Micropannaria contained two species that differed mainly in the apical apparatus, where they featured amyloid sheets rather than a ring structure.
 At the time, Jørgensen did not believe that this distinguishing character was sufficiently different to justify these species being placed in a new genus.
 The type species of subgenus Micropannaria, Fuscopannaria leucophaea, was later shown in several phylogenetic studies to lie outside of the Fuscopannaria, and also outside family Pannariaceae, which was shown to be polyphyletic.
-To meet the need for a new familial placement of Vahliella, Mats Wedin, Jørgensen, and Stefan Ekman created the Vahliellaceae in 2011.
+To meet the need for a new familial placement of Vahliella, Mats Wedin, Jørgensen, and Stefan Ekman created the Vahliellaceae in 2010.
 Phylogenetically, Vahliellaceae is sister to a clade that contains Lobariaceae, Massalongiaceae, Nephromataceae, and Peltigeraceae.

 The generic name Vahliella honours Norwegian botanist Martin Vahl (1749–1804), who was first to describe scientifically the type species of this genus.